 If you choose to provide us with personal information as in an e-mail to one of our Online e-mail boxes, or by filling out a form with your personal information and submitting it to us through our web site, we use that information to respond to your message and to help us get you the information you have requested.
-We treat e-mails and forms request the same way we treat letters sent to the U.S. Army Medical Command, but we do not collect personal information for any purpose other than to respond to you.
+We treat e-mails and forms request the same way we treat letters sent to the Defense Health Agency, but we do not collect personal information for any purpose other than to respond to you.
 We collect personally identifiable information (name, email address, Social Security number, or other unique identifier) only if specifically and knowingly provided by you.
 We only share the information you give us with another government agency if your inquiry relates to that agency, or as otherwise required by law.
 Moreover, we do not create individual profiles with the information you provide or give it to any private organizations.
 We do not collect information for commercial marketing.

 Links to Other Sites

 For more information:

 If you have any questions or comments about the information presented here, please contact our webmaster.
 The DHA website uses clear GIFs, or pixel tags, provided by our ad-serving company to help manage our online advertising.
 These clear GIFs allow our ad-serving company to recognize a browser's cookie when a browser visits this site.
 This allows us to learn which banner ads bring users to our website.
 The information we collect and share through this technology is not personally identifiable (it does not include your name, address, telephone number or e-mail address).